SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 # Running SpeedyWeatherEmulator.jl

 This section introduces the core functionality of the package.
-After a short review of the basic workflow of the package it provides a step-by-step overview of how to generate simulation data, format it for training, build and train an emulator, saving/loading data, and evaluate and its performance.
+After a short review of the basic workflow it provides a step-by-step overview of how to generate simulation data, format it for training, build and train an emulator, saving/loading data, and evaluate its performance.

 For the plots in this chapter, a separate, slightly modified script was used.
-If you are particularly interested in details, you can find the exact code used for plot creation in the repository: [plot_utils/docs_plots_running_SWE](https://github.com/SieglStefan/SpeedyWeatherEmulator.jl/tree/main/plot_utils/docs_plots_running_SWE)
+If you are particularly interested in this details, you can find the exact code used for plot creation in the repository folder [`plot_utils/docs_plots_running_SWE`](https://github.com/SieglStefan/SpeedyWeatherEmulator.jl/tree/main/plot_utils/docs_plots_running_SWE).